George C. Homans: Background

-George C. Homans was born in Boston on August 11, 1910, and grew up in a little house in Cambridge, Massachusetts, the son of Robert Homans and Abigail Adams-Homans.
+George C. Homans was born in Boston on August 11, 1910, and grew up in Boston's Back Bay district, the son of Robert Homans and Abigail Adams-Homans.
 He was a direct descendant of American Presidents John Adams and John Quincy Adams, on his mother's side.

 Homans attended St. Paul's School in Concord, New Hampshire, from 1923 to 1928.

 Homans entered Harvard College in 1928 with a concentration in English and American literature.
 Although Homans came from a long line of lawyers and politicians, during his undergraduate years, he pursued poetry and developed a grand ambition to become a writer and poet.
 George published his original works in The Harvard Advocate, in which he was elected to the editorial board.
 After graduating in 1932, Homans wanted to pursue a career as a newspaperman with a "job beginning in the fall with William Allen White of the Emporia, Kansas, Gazette," but because of the Depression, the newspaper could no longer offer him the job, leaving Homans unemployed.
 "In 1941, he married Nancy Parshall Cooper, who remained his lifelong compatible partner."

 Homans served in the Naval Reserve (1941); he always had a love for the sea.
 As an undergraduate, he assisted Samuel Eliot Morison in writing Massachusetts on the Sea, so much so that Morrison named Homans co-author.
 He served four and a half years on active duty, serving five years in the navy in total, more than two were spent in command of several small ships engaged in antisubmarine warfare and the escort of convoy operations.
 Although he served for the duration of the war, in his autobiography Coming to my Senses: The Education of Sociologist (1984), he later expressed his "impatience with the constraints of the naval hierarchy and his disdain for staff desk officers, especially those in bureaucratic branches such as the Supply Corps."

 While Homans was at Harvard College, Homans met Bernard "Benny" de Voto, "a crusty man, cantankerous in his literary feuds whose name has been largely forgotten," who was a part-time member of the Harvard faculty and who tutored Homans in English.
 "George ... was attracted to de Voto's stories about the plains and the prairies, but more, to the actuality of the lives of people and the American character, as expressed in midwestern writing.
 In many ways, "George adopted the mannerisms of de Voto, the outwardly boisterous tones (but not for either the boosterist mentality) and the scorn of intellectualist rhetoric".
 Outwardly jaunty and self-assured, yet discreetly he was battling his own demons within his closed heart.
 He reserved all his pain and suffering for his poetry, which is seen in his book of poetry.